-A minimum of 65 credits is required for graduation to be distributed in the following manner:
+A minimum of 64 credits is required for graduation to be distributed in the following manner:

+distributed in the following mariner.

 CREI DITS

+Specialty and Support courses 32

-General Educa Support courses ation as follows: 32 26
+General Educ ation as follows: 26

 Group A: Written Composition/Oral Communication 7

 Group B: The Scientific World 3

 Group C: Social Sciences (Behavorial) 3

 Group D: Social Sciences (Non-Behavorial) 3

 Group E: Mathematical Reasoning 4

-Group F: The Humanities OR
+Group F: The Humanities

+OR

 Group G: World Languages 3

-Minimum of an additional 3 credits from Groups A - G. 3
+Minimum of ar additional 3 credits from Groups A - G. 3

 Open Elective 3

-GSTN296 Gen eral Studies: A Capstone Experience 3
+GSTN296 General Studies: A Capstone Experience 3

-LEXN101 Fres hman Seminar 1

-essment of Prior Learning student chooses to develop a portfolio] 1
+GSTN101 Assessment of Prior Learning

+[if student chooses to develop a portfolio] 1